openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 | `night`          | No    |     |         | Not support by my vehicle                               |
 | `roofOpen`       | No    |     |         | Not support by my vehicle                               |
 | `cropped         | No    |     |         | Not desired from my side                                |

+## Storage

+Data is stored in directory `%USER_DATA%/jsondb` for handling tokens and vehicle images.

+ * _mercedesme.json_ - token is stored with key `clientId` which is provided by `account` [bridge](#bridge-configuration)
+ * _mercedesme_%VEHICLE_VIN%.json_ - images are stored per vehicle.
+File name contains `vin` cofigured by [vehicle thing](#thing-configuration)

+With this data the binding is able to operate without new authorization towards Mercedes each startup and reduces the restricted calls towards image API.
+Also these files are properly stored in your [backup](https://community.openhab.org/t/docs-on-how-to-backup-openhab/100182) e.g. if you perform `openhab-cli backup`

 ## Full example